Eidetic Seeing interview

 Sean Forlenza: I wouldn’t say there is any real “idea” behind the band besides writing interesting and innovative music.
 Before I formed the band I wrote and recorded a few demo songs by myself, so that set the template and general sound for what I wanted Eidetic Seeing to be like.
 Once Danilo and Paul joined however, I never set up any rules or anything like that and its been a free for all ever since; each of us write the songs and bring our on individual ideas into the music.
 If we had a concrete idea behind the band I think that would only limit us.

-How did you guys came together?
-Similar taste for music or was it spontaneous?
+How did you guys come together?

 Sean: As I said I wrote a few demo songs and recorded them (very poorly) on my own in 2009.
 That summer Paul and his roommates threw a party featuring his band Manburger Surgical and I asked him if I could play.
 I asked two of my friends to fill in on bass and drums and pretty much just showed them the riffs once before hand and that was it.
 I scheduled another show for the end of that summer but wanted permanent members with their own ideas for the band.
 I asked Paul if he would be interested in playing drums and a friend of mine who played in a band with Danilo in high school recommended him for bass.
 Although we do share similar tastes, our differences is what keeps the band interesting.